Serenity911/week2-ruby-hw-Karaoke/weekend_homework.md

-- What happens if there are more guests trying to be checked in than there is free space in the room? v // extensions: maybe waiting list?
-- Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.
+- What happens if there are more guests trying to be checked in than there is free space in the room? v // extensions: maybe waiting list? v - Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.